ccdc-opensource/collaboration-bestcsp-experimental-data/System_Template/Solubility/README.md

 # Format

-Template file for recording Enthalpy of Formation Experimental data.
+Template file for recording Solubility Experimental data.
 The file (csv) contains several columns:

 ## Form (REFCODE)

-It is expected that this column will contain the common name of the polymorphic form, and if applicable, the CSD Refcode
+it is expected that this column will contain the common name of the polymorphic form, and if applicable, the CSD Refcode

 ## Temperature (K)

 In Kelvin

-## Value (kJ/mol)
+## Value (x)

-Enthalpy of Formation, in kJ/mol
+Solubility as mole fraction

 ## Error